ncsa/XSEDE-Delta/docs/source/index.rst

    use of the A100s if your workload isn't able to exploit an entire A100 efficiently
 -  ray tracing hardware support from the NVIDIA A40 GPUs
--  9 large memory (2 TB) nodes
+-  9 large memory (2 TB) nodesÂ
 -  a low latency and high bandwidth HPE/Cray Slingshot interconnect between compute nodes
--  lustre for home, projects and scratch file systems
+-  lustre for home, projects and scratchÂ file systems
 -  support for relaxed and non-posix IO
 -  shared-node jobs and the single core and single MIG GPU slice
--  Resources for persistent services in support of Gateways, Open OnDemand, Data Transport nodes...,
+-  Resources for persistent services in support of Gateways, Open OnDemand, Data Transport nodes...,Â
--  Unique AMD MI-100 resource
+-  Unique AMD MI-100 resourceÂ Â

 **Model Compute Nodes**
 -----------------------